 Commercial cinematography and television equipment may only be used at Crufts if press accreditation has been issued by the organisers.

-Crufts and The Kennel Club are happy for you to take photos and videos during your visit for your own personal use as souvenirs of your day at Crufts.
-However, there are certain restrictions on the use of cameras for still photography and private video films.
+Crufts and The Kennel Club are happy for you to take photos, videos and recordings during your visit for your own personal use as souvenirs of your day at Crufts.
+However, there are certain restriction on the use of cameras for still photography and recording equipment.

 The reason we are now doing this is that we are providing extensive live free coverage of Crufts on YouTube and the small amount of revenue we get from adverts on claimed videos on YouTube helps to pay for this service.

-Please note: no private filming or photography of any sort is allowed during the best in show section of the arena programme at Crufts.
+Please note: no private filming, photography or recording of any sort is allowed during the best in show section of the arena programme at Crufts.

-Official Crufts prints and print products can be purchased online at www.dogimages.org.uk
+Official Crufts prints and print products can be purchased online.

 Several food and drink outlets will be open to the public during the opening hours of the show.
 For further details please visit the NEC website.